-Please refer to the "Highland Park Senior High School Grading and Assessment Policy" for further information on cheating and plagiarizing (intentionally or unintentionally), etc. All work (ex: study guides, papers, projects, etc.) is to be done individually unless otherwise noted by the teacher.
-There will be consequences for cheating and plagiarism.
-Student work will be confiscated and administrative action will be taken.
-Consequences will be determined by the teacher and administrator based on the severity of the infraction.
+Please refer to the "Highland Park Senior High School Academic Honesty Policy" for further information on cheating and plagiarizing (intentionally or unintentionally).
+All work (ex: study guides, papers, projects, etc.) is to be done individually unless otherwise noted by the teacher all work should be in the student's own words.
+Resources such as turnitin.com and the revision history feature in Google Drive may be used to verify the authenticity of student work.
+There will be consequences for cheating and plagiarism such as a zero for the assignment.
+Student work will be confiscated and administrative action may be taken.
+Consequences will be determined by the teacher and/or administrator based on the severity of the infraction.
+While in virtual learning, all work must be completed individually unless stated otherwise by the teacher all work should be in the student's own words.